jeremychone/rust-rpc-router/README.md

 > **IMPORTANT**
 >
 > For the `0.1.x` releases, there may be some changes to types or API naming.
-Therefore, the version should be locked to `=0.1.0`.
+Therefore, the version should be locked to the latest version used, for example, `=0.1.0`.
+I will try to keep changes to a minimum, if any, and document them in the future _CHANGELOG.md_.
 >
 > Once `0.2.0` is released, I will adhere more strictly to the semantic versioning methodology.